Skip to Main Content

 Full-Service Belgium Facilities

-Major post houses in Brussels like Mikros Image, Eclair, and Digital Factory offer complete post pipelines from editorial through final delivery.
-These facilities handle international co-productions regularly and maintain technical standards matching global requirements.
-Rates typically run €1,200-2,500 per day for premium suites, with competitive package deals for longer projects.
-They're particularly strong for projects that need to stay in Belgium for Screen.brussels compliance or Belgian Tax Shelter rebate requirements.
+Here is the short of it.
+Major post houses in Brussels like Mikros Image, Eclair, and Digital Factory give complete post pipelines from editorial through final delivery.
+These facilities handle global co-productions often and keep tech standards matching global needs.
+Rates mostly run €1,200-2,500 per day for premium suites, with competitive package deals for longer projects.
+They're specific strong for projects that need to stay in Belgium for Screen.brussels compliance or Belgian Tax Shelter rebates needs.

 Specialized Boutiques

-Belgium has excellent specialized facilities focusing on specific post disciplines.
-Color grading houses like Quinta and sound facilities like Studio des Aviateurs offer world-class work at rates often 20-30% below comparable London or New York facilities.
-These boutiques work well for productions that want to handle different post stages in different locations—perhaps edit locally, then finish color in Brussels.
+Here is the breakdown.
+Belgium has great specialized facilities focusing on specific post disciplines.
+Grading houses like Quinta and sound facilities like Studio des Aviateurs give top-tier work at rates often 20-30% below comparable London or New York facilities.
+These boutiques work well for shoots that want to handle different post stages in different locations—perhaps edit locally, then finish color in Brussels.

 International Workflow Integration

-Many Belgium facilities now offer seamless integration with international post pipelines.
-This means you can start editorial in Belgium, share work-in-progress with international stakeholders, and finish locally or abroad as needed.
-The key is establishing technical specs and workflow protocols upfront to avoid compatibility issues later.
+Here is what that looks like on the ground.
+Many Belgium facilities now give seamless integration with global post pipelines.
+This means you can start editorial in Belgium, share work-in-progress with global stakeholders, and finish locally or abroad as needed.
+The key is setting up tech specs and workflow protocols upfront to avoid compatibility issues later.

 Cost Analysis: Local vs International